Ross Hutchins: Andy Murray Wimbledon win beats cancer joy

-Two weeks later Hutchins cheered Murray to an historic Wimbledon victory and a fortnight later he was given the all-clear.
+Two weeks later Hutchins cheered Murray to an and a fortnight later he was given the all-clear.

 Hutchins was soon back on the court, training hard and identifying a set of goals which include a place on the Great Britain Davis Cup team for January's World Group tie against the United States in San Diego.

 He also aims to make up for the 2012 Tour Finals disappointment by qualifying for it in November, the same month he is scheduled to marry fiancee Lindsay with Murray as best man and Fleming an usher.